qrefine/qr-tests-cluster/README.md

 a) Select ~10-20 P1 structures from PDB and run SE (mozyeme) refinements without using clustering.
    This requires finding structure-candidates and preparing them for refinement.

-b) Once line-search is ready, pick up final or intermediate results from "a)" and use it as input to run SE using clustering.
+b) Once line-search is ready (Mark), pick up final or intermediate results from "a)" and use it as input to run SE using clustering.

 c) Analyse results of "b)" and pick one or two most favorable (showing most improvement)